Lionel Hampton School of Music

 Bill is a member of Society of Composers, College Music Society, and National Association of Composers-USA (NACUSA)

 At the core of Bill's teaching philosophy is a commitment to the pedagogy of musicianship.
-Whether teaching theory and aural skills, composition, form and analysis, or world music to non-music majors, Bill's central focus is getting students to hear structure.
+Bill's central focus is getting students to hear structure.
 His favorite pedagogy tools in each of these contexts is moveable 'do' solfegge, and phrase diagramming.

 Bill believes that mastery of moveable 'do' solfegge is intrinsic to the mastery of harmony.
 Regarding phrase diagramming, Bill believes that the practice of creating visual demonstrations of musical structure--with or without the aid of a score--is essential to understanding the most elemental components of music.